lobophf/conway-game-of-life/README.md

 $ java -classpath build App
 ```
 When a window appears, press `Enter` to add live cells at random places.
 Also, you can click on the cells to toggle its states.
 To clean up the grid, press `Backspace`.

+## :octocat: Contributing:
+I'm so glad when I see improvements done by other people.
+Feel free to contribute by opening pull requests with improvements, fixing bugs or typing mistakes, or even open an issue to report errors.
+See some useful stuff in [Contributing guide](./CONTRIBUTING.md).

 ## :star: Acknowledgments:
 Thanks to [@Jairo Silva](https://github.com/jairosilva2005) for helping me create the image of social media.